georgicodes/linux_bootcamp/README.md

 You should see a file called package.box.

 #### Install the Ubuntu box in Vagrant
-Open up a terminal and run the below command.
-This installs an Ubuntu box called `Ubuntu-Desktop-15.04` with Vagrant.
+Open up a terminal and change into the directory to where you unzipped the image.

 ```bash
 $ vagrant box add {boxname} package.box